Application of a new iterative formula for computing $\pi$ and nested radicals with roots of $2$: Introduction

-According to this formula, the smaller measure indicates the higher efficiency of the Machin-like formula $\pi$.
-Lehmer's measure is smaller at larger absolute values of $B_j$ and smaller number of the summation terms $J$.
+According to this formula, smaller measures indicate higher efficiency of the Machin-like formula for $\pi$.
+Lehmer's measure is smaller at larger absolute values of $B_j$ and at smaller number of the summation terms $J$.

 Generally, we should imply that Lehmer's measure is valid only if all coefficients $B_j$ are integers.
-Otherwise if $B_j \notin\mathbb{Z}$, its fractional parts
+Otherwise, if $B_j \notin\mathbb{Z}$, its fractional parts

-may cause further computational complexities requiring more usage of the computer memory and extending considerably a run-time in computing digits of $\pi$ \cite{Gasull2023}.
-As the fractional part is not desirable in computation of the digits of $\pi$, it may be more preferable to apply the Machin-like formulas where all coefficients $B_j$ are integers.
+may cause further computational complexities requiring more usage of the computer memory and considerably extending the run-time in computing digits of $\pi$ \cite{Gasull2023}.
+As the fractional part is not desirable in the computation of the digits of $\pi$, it may be more preferable to apply the Machin-like formulas where all coefficients $B_j$ are integers.